 That’s true.
 We also have different schedules.
 If we had it our way, everyone would get up and do their standup at the same time – and on video, but there’s never been enough overlap for that to work.
 So!
 We’ll do it asynchronously. (not synchronously/at the same time)

-That’s going to be a bit different too.
-Because we’re ALL “working on the lessons.”
+At the beginning of the course, we’re ALL “working on the lessons.”
 Later in the course, you’ll have unique projects and tasks.
-So, until further notice – try this framework:
+So, until further notice – use this framework:

 - What is one thing you learned yesterday?

 - What is something that was confusing?
 Or an idea you had?

 - Is there anything you need help with today?

 - Is there anything you are excited to learn?